gabe565/moreutils-go/docs/sponge.md

-## moreutils sponge
+## sponge

 Soak up standard input and write to a file

 ```
-moreutils sponge file [flags]
+sponge file [flags]
 ```

 ### Options

 ```
   -a, --append    Append to the file instead of overwriting
   -h, --help      help for sponge
+  -v, --version   version for sponge
 ```

 ### SEE ALSO